Goals for the trip:

 During August 18-29, 2013, Carroll nursing faculty Donna Greenwood led student nurses and nursing alumni on a study abroad experience in Ireland, highlighted by the 3rd International Public Health Nursing Conference on August 25-28.
 Participants developed a personal vision, mission, and philosophy of nursing shaped by visiting Western Ireland, participated in an international nursing research conference, and collaborated with nurses from around the world.

 Get more information about the conference at http://www.iphnc2013.com.

 Increased understanding of global health issues and the forging of international partnerships will positively influence the future practice of professional nursing.

-Prerequisites for participating in this study abroad experience are formal acceptance into the Carroll College nursing program or Registered Nurse status, and attendance at two orientation and preparation meetings.
-Students enrolling in this experience as a credited course of study will register for Nu321 International Public Health Nursing for fall 2013.
+Prerequisites for participating in this study abroad experience were formal acceptance into the Carroll College nursing program or Registered Nurse status.
+This experience was available as a credited course of study (Nu321 International Public Health Nursing) for fall 2013.

-Some students who attend the Ireland study abroad experience will also complete the course NU 389 International Nursing Collaboration in Spring 2013 with Professor Greenwood.
-These students will hopefully have the opportunity to present a poster or presentation at the international conference related to their experiences in this course.
-Nu389 will utilize forms of electronic communication to acquaint students with global public health issues and network with nursing colleagues around the world.
+There was also a course NU 389 International Nursing Collaboration offered in Spring 2013 with Professor Greenwood.
+Nu389 utilized forms of electronic communication to acquaint students with global public health issues and network with nursing colleagues around the world.

 New Perspectives on the AIDS Pandemic